DataHenHQ/documentations/source/how_tos.rst

 We support display size configuration within Browser Fetcher having 1366x768 as default size.
 This feature is quite useful when interacting with responsive websites and taking screenshots.
 Only `browser` and `fullbrowser` fetch types support this feature.

+IMPORTANT: For performance purposes, Browser Fetcher ignores images downloaded on the page by default.
+To enable it, see `Enabling browser images` section :ref:`Enabling browser images`.

 First you need to add a browser worker onto your scraper:

 .. code-block:: bash